Friday, December 1, 2023

 A guide to your 20s

 Watching England play football is an act of sado-masochism.
 I now have a genuine reason to support them, even if Steven Gerrard is no longer on the pitch looking gorgeous as he fucks up penalties.
 You know, angrez se shaadi karounki sub-par teams ko support karo.
 Obviously, I draw the line at rooting for that most gloriously mediocre football club, Tottenham Hotspurs.
 I have enough North London to deal with anyway, I am happy to continue investing my emotions in the perpetually underwhelming Liverpool.
 And of course, the Indian cricket team.
 My wedding started with the India-Pakistan world cup fixture and I could not think of a more shubh-muhurat.
-Even more that the open bar at the sangeet which our 100-strong contingent of friends destroyed while my relatives and uncle-aunties looked on in horror.
+Even more than the open bar at the sangeet which our 100-strong contingent of friends destroyed while my relatives and uncle-aunties looked on in horror.

 So really everything is the same.
 Slight cosmetic changes, better apartments, new jobs in new high-rises, new countries with their new work visa stamps in battered passports, diamonds and earnest promises (as if the two are meant to have any correlation, (my love for you is as solid as this diamond?
 My love for your has turned from black to glittery over time like this diamond?)).
 Because as much as I'd like to say otherwise, I am really just the same fucking person.
 Nahi hota mujhse change.
 Not to say there haven't been lessons learned or thoughts thought.